quicwg/base-drafts/draft-ietf-quic-transport.md

 frame is received:

-* The increase in ECT(0) and ECT(1) counters MUST be at least the number of QUIC packets newly acknowledged that were sent with the corresponding codepoint.
+* The increase in ECT(0) and ECT(1) counters MUST be at least the number of QUIC packets newly acknowledged that were sent with the corresponding codepoint minus the increase in the CE counter.

 * The total increase in ECT(0), ECT(1), and CE counters reported in the ACK frame MUST be at least the total number of QUIC packets newly acknowledged in